glotzerlab/row/DESIGN.md

 Ideas:
 * List scheduler jobs and show useful information.
 * Cancel scheduler jobs specific to actions and/or directories.
-* Command to uncomplete an action for a set of directories.
-This would remove the product files and update the cache.
-* Some method to clear any cache (maybe this instead of uncomplete?).
-This would allow users to discover changed action names, changed products, manually uncompleted actions, and deal with corrupt cache files.

 ## Overview